aavegotchi/fake-gotchis/README.md

-# Fake Gotchi Diamonds
+# Fake Gotchis Diamonds

-This is an implementation for Fake Gotchi NFT **Note:** The loupe functions in DiamondLoupeFacet.sol MUST be added to a diamond and are required by the EIP-2535 Diamonds standard.
+This is an implementation for Fake Gotchis NFT **Note:** The loupe functions in DiamondLoupeFacet.sol MUST be added to a diamond and are required by the EIP-2535 Diamonds standard.

 ## Installation